From Aesthetics to Access: How Montréalers Rate Their Streets

 Summary of methods and findings for Montréal street perception study.

-We explored how people describe and evaluate streets, alone and together.
+I looked at how people describe and evaluate streets, alone and together.
 The goal was to map the criteria residents actually use, measure where judgments converge or split, and translate those patterns into decisions about design, maintenance, and programming.

-We conducted 28 semi-structured interviews with community-organization partners to surface twelve recurring criteria people use to talk about streets: accessibility, inviting, comfortable, regenerative, beautiful, practical, maintained, inclusive, dynamic, representative, oppressive, and secure.
+I conducted 28 semi-structured interviews with community-organization partners to surface twelve recurring criteria people use to talk about streets: accessibility, inviting, comfortable, regenerative, beautiful, practical, maintained, inclusive, dynamic, representative, oppressive, and secure.

 Agreement was strongest for qualities tied to visible, shared cues—particularly aesthetics and regenerative features like greenery, coherence, and places that feel restorative.
 It was weakest or mixed for inclusivity, practicality, and at times maintenance—domains shaped by identity, context, and prior experience.